RHIT-CSSE/csse220/Homework/HW9/README.md

-# HWLinearLightsOut
+# HW9: Event-Based Programming

 ## Overview:
-- This exercise will provide more practice with event based programming in Java Swing
+- This exercise will provide more practice with event-based programming in Java Swing
+- You are ***strongly encouraged*** to work in pairs, but working alone is an option
-- There is an individual part and a paired part (details are below)
+- There is a "Manual" part and a "GenAI" part (details are below)

 In this assignment, you will practice with event-based programming.
 This is a _Pair Programming_ assignment: you will work in a team of two, alternating Navigator and Driver roles.